 So when I recently read this Grantland post about a regular dude who took Richard's AEROBICS CLASS (!) at his STUDIO (!!) called SLIMMONS (!!!) in Beverly Hills, I about died!
 Richard opened Slimmons in 1974 and still teaches three classes a week.
 It's open to the public and costs $12, practically free for an experience of this caliber, in my humble opinion.

-I know what you're thinking: So if you were so excited, what's so scary about sweating with Richard Simmons?
+I know what you're thinking: what's so scary about sweating with Richard Simmons?
 Well kids, it's like this: What if he's awful?
 What if it gets really uncomfortable?
 The man is a loose cannon, people!
 What if Josh and Andy hate it so much that it ruins the experience for me?
 I had butterflies the entire ride there.

 "You are f*cked up!" he said with utter disgust, while scowling at my boyfriend.
 Then he looked at me.
 "He is F*CKED UP!"
 With a pregnant pause, he turned back to Josh, scolding, "You are sleeping on the couch tonight."
 He then moved on to my brother, and with a coy smirk stated, "And you're sleeping with me tonight."
 He then continued on, greeting each of the 40 participants, aged between 20 and 80.

 Ten minutes later, he cued up the music and we all started marching.
 The jazz hands, grapevines and campy kickboxing moves flowed.
-After a few songs (everything from ABBA to this song by NONONO... all on vinyl!) , we got in a huge circle and kept the party going.
+After a few songs (everything from ABBA to this song by NONONO... all on vinyl!) , we got in a huge circle and kept dancing.
 Sound like a wedding reception?
 It was, except Richard effin' Simmons was there!

 We danced for 40 minutes, did some bicep curls, then all sat down while Richard soapboxed about how there are horrible people in this world who sell marijuana, meth, heroin, coke and crack to children.
+There were genuine tears.
 He then raffled off a few gifts, including the sweaty shirt off his back, a crystal bracelet and a neti pot... which my brother took home.
 Win!

 I did break a sweat, but the workout wasn't especially intense, and things clearly got weird, but I am so glad we went.
 I met a few of Richard's regulars who attend classes a few times a week, some of them for decades.
 Together, they've lost thousands of pounds.
 As his client Kat told me after class, "We're like a dysfunctional family, and it's so fun."
 And that's the thing here-- it never felt like exercise, which is the whole point to Richard's madness.
 It's a testament to the fact that fitness doesn't require training for a marathon or dead lifting 'til you barf.
 Dancing with your friends for an hour counts, too, and it's a lot more fun.

-Even if you don't leave dripping with sweat, you might leave with the best photo ever.
+Even if you don't leave dripping with sweat, you'll leave with the best photo ever.
 And if you're really lucky, a neti pot.